Asmitha-GitHub/SENTIMENT-ANALYSIS/README.md

 CODE OF THE TASK:https://nbviewer.org/github/Asmitha-GitHub/PREDICTIVE-ANALYSIS-USING-MACHINE-LEARNING/blob/main/PREDICTIVE_ANALYSIS_USING_MACHINE_LEARNING.ipynb

-DESCRIPTION OF TASK 4:During my internship with CodTech IT Solutions, under the guidance of mentor Neela Santosh, I was assigned a project involving Sentiment Analysis using Natural Language Processing (NLP) techniques.
-The objective was to process and analyze textual data and classify sentiments as Positive, Negative, or Neutral.
+DESCRIPTION OF TASK 4:During the continuation of my internship at CodTech IT Solutions, guided by my mentor Neela Santosh, I was assigned Task 4 under the domain of Natural Language Processing (NLP).
+This task focused on performing sentiment analysis on textual data using various NLP techniques and machine learning models.

-I selected the Amazon Fine Food Reviews dataset, which contains over 299,000 reviews of food products.
-The dataset includes fields such as Summary, Text, Score, and Helpfulness, which provided a rich base for natural language sentiment classification.
+For this task, I selected the widely used Amazon Fine Food Reviews dataset, which contains over 299,000 reviews from Amazon users, including review text, ratings (1–5), product information, and reviewer details.
+My analysis was based on the Text and Score columns, which I used to classify sentiments as positive, negative, or neutral.

-🔧 Steps I followed:
-Data Preprocessing:

-Handled missing values and removed unnecessary columns like Id, UserId, ProfileName, etc.

-Combined Summary and Text columns for more expressive reviews.

-Converted the Score column into sentiment labels (Positive/Negative/Neutral).

-Applied text-cleaning operations (lowercasing, removing punctuation, stopwords, etc.).

-Exploratory Data Analysis (EDA):

-Used visualizations like countplots to understand the distribution of sentiment classes.

-Checked the balance of labels to ensure model fairness.

-Feature Extraction:

-Used TF-IDF Vectorization to convert the text data into numerical features for model compatibility.

-Model Building:

-(Optional/Bonus) Built a simple Logistic Regression model for classification.

-Evaluated the model using accuracy and confusion matrix.

-Insights:

-Most reviews are positive, followed by neutral, and negative.

-Text data preprocessing significantly impacts model performance.

-📊 Tools & Libraries Used:
-Python, Pandas, NumPy, Matplotlib, Seaborn, NLTK

-Scikit-learn for vectorization and model building
+The project was developed entirely using Python in Jupyter Notebook, with libraries like pandas, NumPy, matplotlib, seaborn, NLTK, and scikit-learn.

+To start, I loaded the dataset and conducted initial exploration — checking data structure, missing values, and value distributions.
+I then preprocessed the text data through a series of NLP steps including:

+Converting text to lowercase

+Removing punctuation and numbers

+Eliminating stopwords

+Tokenization and stemming

+After preprocessing, I created a new Sentiment column based on the Score values:

+Scores 4–5 labeled as Positive

+Score 3 as Neutral

+Scores 1–2 as Negative

+To convert textual data into numerical format for model training, I used TF-IDF vectorization.
+I then split the dataset into training and testing sets and trained classification models like Logistic Regression and Multinomial Naive Bayes.

+Each model was evaluated using metrics like accuracy, precision, recall, and F1-score.
+I also used confusion matrices and visualized the sentiment distribution using seaborn.

+Through this task, I gained a deeper understanding of NLP pipelines and the importance of proper text preprocessing for improving model performance.
+I also learned to interpret sentiment trends from real-world customer feedback and extract useful insights from unstructured data.

+Overall, Task 4 significantly improved my ability to build NLP-based classification models and gave me practical exposure to text analysis — one of the core applications of modern AI systems.

 OUTPUT: